allisonznl/allisonznl.github.io/_posts/2019-08-14-gerchberg-saxton.md

 	</div>
 </section>

-The algorithm was used by members of my lab group to analyze their laser beams and resulted in a publication in Science Magazine.
-I worked with a graduate student mentor, David Couch, who mentored me for 3 years.
+I worked with David Couch, a graduate student who mentored me for 3 years.
 This project spun off of a project to create an M^2 beam characterization device and preliminary work was completed at the very end of summer 2019.

 {: style="text-align:center"}
 ![science cover]({{ a11isonliu.github.io}}assets/images/posts/2019/GS/science_cover.jpg)